pionl/laravel-chunk-upload/readme.md

 - [ ] add more providers
 - [ ] add facade for a quick usage with callback and custom response based on the handler
 - [ ] add support to different drive than a local drive
+- [ ] Add unit test coverage (interested to help?
+Fork the project)

 ## Contribution or overriding
 See [CONTRIBUTING.md](CONTRIBUTING.md) for how to contribute changes.
 All contributions are welcome.